mcjohnalds/react-table-drag-select/readme.md

 ## Clearing all cells

-The component can pass a function to its parent which clears all cells.
+The component can pass you a function which clears all cells.

 ```jsx
 class App extends React.Component {